EVEInsight/Insight/README.md

 * Entity feeds ideal for personal, corporate, or alliance killboard streaming.
 * Capital radar feeds ideal for tracking hostile incursions into friendly space, hunting expensive targets within jump range, or detecting capital escalations in real time.
 * Preconfigured feeds offering custom spins such as: Alliance Tournament system feed, npc officer hunter, AT ship radar, and more!
-* Embedded visuals to present mails with artful color sidebars, hyperlinks, and images.
+* Rich embeds to present mails with color indicating sidebars, hyperlinks, and images.
 * Optional mention system to be alerted of activity in radar feeds.
 * SSO token authentication for allied contact blacklisting in radar feeds.
 * Automatic synchronization of SSO tokens and radar blacklists.
 * Instinctual commands and convenient option dialogs for managing settings.
 * Easy server setup with no hardcoding or confusing configuration.
+* Rich embed templates to change visual presentation/appearance.
 * Simultaneous, isolated feeds across multiple servers.
 * Efficient asynchronous design with minimal cpu, memory, disk, and network impact.
 # Gallery